nmenny/Audioctopus/README.md

 - `playlist-name`: the name of the playlist containing the music to remove.
 - `music-id`: (**optional**) the id of the music to remove (the numbering starts at 1).

+Help: You can get the music id with the command [/playlist-info](#playlist-info).

-Warnings: The user requesting the removal must be either the owner of the playlist (i.e. the one who created it) or an Administrator.
+**Warnings**: The user requesting the removal must be either the owner of the playlist (i.e. the one who created it) or an Administrator.

 Result: